 Billy Collins has written a beautiful poem on the joys of marginalia: “We have all seized the white perimeter as our own / and reached for a pen if only to show / we did not just laze in an armchair turning pages; / we pressed a thought into the wayside / planted an impression along the verge. /… ‘Pardon the egg salad stains, but I’m in love.'”

-Stop and Build a Vivid Mental Picture
+Build a Vivid Mental Picture

 Building vivid mental pictures is one of the most effective techniques for remembering anything, not least what we read.
 When you come across an important passage or concept, pause and visualize it.
 Make the picture as salient and distinctive as possible.